AbdullahFaruk/SeleniumWebdriver_LifeInsurance_Calculator/README.md

 # HavenLifeInsuranceCalculator
 Haven Life Insurance Calculator
+## This is a Selenium Webdriver based Automation Framework

+### How to use this Framework?
 1. Clone the Repo with using the ssh: git clone git@github.com:AbdullahFaruk/HavenLifeInsuranceCalculator.git
 2. Use intellij
 3. Run maven life cycle after getting the project to make sure no compilation errors are there